donlevans29/DevTribe2.0/readme.md

 # DevTribe 2.0

-DevTribe 2.0 is a GitHub project that serves as a hub for all the projects we will build as a community.
+DevTribe 2.0 is a GitHub project that serves as a hub for career changers" or "career transitioners" to contribute to projects we will build as a community.

 ## Motivation

-This project was created to bring together intuitively motivated programmers who are passionate about learning, sharing knowledge, and building innovative projects.
-Our goal is to foster a collaborative environment where developers of all skill levels can contribute, grow, and create impactful software together.
+This project was created to bring together people who are passionate about learning, sharing knowledge, and building innovative projects.

+Have professional experience in non-development fields but are interested in moving into software development Are exploring multiple potential paths forward (employment vs entrepreneurship) Are using personal projects as both learning vehicles and portfolio pieces Are open to discovering where their technical interests might lead them professionally

+This group includes:

+👉 Professionals from fields like finance, healthcare, education, or retail seeking better opportunities 👉 People with some technical background (analysts, IT support) looking to advance their skills 👉 Creative professionals wanting more technical control over their projects 👉 People who discovered coding through hobby projects and want to turn it into a career 👉 Recent graduates from non-CS fields who developed an interest in programming 👉 People whom have an intrinsic desire for intellectual growth

 ##  List of projects will go here.
-* I'm planning on a project using A.I.
-For financial data analysis that helped me to make clear decisions on the amount of money I need to earn per year in consideration of inflation, average income, current debt and creeping debt amount, and slow incremental increase in cost of goods sold.
+TrueMoney(beta) = helping fathers grow their networth to navigate the challenges and threats of recession and the consequences that brings with data that allows them to gain a firm strategy to come out on top.